 We have a 60′ x 240′ indoor arena, allowing us to offer year-round lessons.
 In addition, we have two outdoor arenas– a 80′ x 160′ lighted ring and a 240′ x 400′ show/schooling ring.
 We have two cross country courses– a Starter course and a larger course featuring a water complex, bank complex, ditches, trakheners, and obstacles from Intro through Training level.

 Our lesson program focuses on providing a safe and enjoyable atmosphere in which everyone can learn English riding skills and horsemanship.
 We have the instructors, horses, and facilities to accommodate all levels– from beginners to international competitors.
 We are home to a wide variety of riders– from those that ride once a week to those that ride every day and compete across the country.

-To see for yourself what makes us special, please call us at 410-795-8371 to schedule an evaluation lesson!
+To see for yourself what makes us special, sign up for your first lesson!

 Karen has a BS in Animal Science from Purdue University and an MS in Comparative Animal Nutrition from Michigan State.
 She helped to establish Purdue’s first intercollegiate riding team and participated on the horse judging teams at PU and MSU both as a competitor and coach.

 Stephen works full-time as a farrier alongside his wonderful crew.
 When he’s not busy shoeing horses, he trains under the superb tutelage of his wife, Karen, and competes in Horse Trials across the East Coast.